KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 **A dependence claim (Tier 1–2) requires the three-prong test:**
 1. **Rare clustered architecture** — not one shared concept but a dense co-occurrence of unusual features;
 2. **Temporal adjacency** — the author's dated anchor precedes the counterpart's earliest dated appearance;
-3. **Relation-denial or relation-silence** — the counterpart does not credit, and where challenged, denies or deletes.
+3. **Uncredited-relation condition** — the counterpart does not credit the author's prior formulation, and where direct relation is challenged, the response is logged **without presuming motive**.
+Silence alone is weak evidence (many counterparts will simply never have encountered the work); active denial accompanied by suppression or deletion carries substantially greater weight within this prong.

+**Priority is not dependence.** Priority evidence establishes that the author's record came first.
+A dependence claim requires additional evidence: cluster-density, timing, access-proximity, or relation-status.
+"Earlier" never by itself means "copied."

 **Signature-density** is defined as three or more unusual features co-occurring in one source: shared coined terms, shared grammar-of-demonstration, shared method, shared cadence-class, shared symbolic apparatus, shared collaborative practice.
 One feature is coincidence; a dense cluster is evidence.